Dynamic Mixture of Experts Models for Online Prediction: Simulation study

+The data generating process is generally unknown in real applications and the usual strategy in modeling the data is to fit static models.
+It is therefore interesting to evaluate how fitting a dynamic model would differ from its static version in the cases where the true data generating process is static or dynamic.

-Figure \ref{fig:Comparison-of-the selected and static models} compares the performance of the model i) with $K=K_{\mathrm{opt}}$ and $\alpha=\alpha_{\mathrm{opt}}$, where $K_{\mathrm{opt}}$ and $\alpha_{\mathrm{opt}}$ are the values chosen from LPS and ii) the corresponding static model with $K=K_{\mathrm{opt}}$ and $\alpha=0.99$.
+We first consider the $\mathrm{M_1}$, $\mathrm{M_2}$ and $\mathrm{M_3}$ data generating processes.
+Figure \ref{fig:Comparison-of-the selected and static models_M1M3} compares the performance of the model i) with $K = K_{opt}$ and $\alpha = \alpha_{opt}$, where $K_{opt}$ and $\alpha_{opt}$ are the values chosen from LPS and ii) the corresponding static model with $K = K_{opt}$ and $\alpha = 0.99$.
 The figure shows boxplots of the difference in the LPS values in the validation set for both models.
-For $M_{1}$, the average LPS difference between the selected and the static models is around zero, which shows that the dynamic model does not overfit on static data.
-On the other hand, for the two dynamic data generating processes, $M_{2}$ and $M_{3}$, the dynamic model selected in the validation step clearly outperforms the static model and the difference in LPS increases with the number of components.
+For $\mathrm{M_1}$ the average LPS difference between the selected and the static models is around zero, which shows that the dynamic model does not overfit on static data.
+On the other hand, for the two dynamic data generating processes, $\mathrm{M_2}$ and $\mathrm{M_3}$, the dynamic model selected in the validation step clearly outperforms the static model and the difference in LPS increases with the number of components.